\(p\)-adic Capped Relative Elements¶

 pos

-– a boolean; ifTrue
+– boolean; ifTrue

-, then returns the standard base \(p\) expansion, otherwise the digits lie in the range \(-p/2\) to \(p/2\).prime_pow
+, then returns the standard base \(p\) expansion, otherwise the digits lie in the range \(-p/2\) to \(p/2\)prime_pow

 – aPowComputer